Healthy Start

 The management team is responsible for the overarching strategy and direction of Healthy Start.
 They monitor the Healthy Start mission and approach in ambition projects, education and collaboration with stakeholders.
 The management team consists of the three scientific leads Eveline Crone, Vincent Jaddoe and Maaike Kleinsmann, and programme manager Jennifer Kockx.

-The Healthy Start | Young Board
+Healthy Start | Young Board

 Within Healthy Start, we highly value the voice of early career researchers working with children and youth.
 A dedicated team, representing the convergence of three universities, will form the initial Healthy Start Young Board.
 The aim of the HS Young Board is to build a community among early career researchers and develop innovative projects in which disciplines can converge.
 The HS Young Board will also function as a sounding board for the leads and broader Healthy Start program.
 They will actively collaborate with other societal stakeholders and create a physical convergence hub to work together.